 The command above mounts the directories

-/lab/ml to the container (in addition to the default mount directories) and then trains the FC-MNIST model on the CS System available at the provided IP address
+/lab/ml to the container (in addition to the default mount directories) and then trains the FC-MNIST model on the CS System.

 To run an eval job on the CS system, enter the following command:

 csrun_wse --admin-defaults="/path/to/admin-defaults.yaml" --mount-dirs="/data/ml,/lab/ml" python-pt run.py --mode=eval --eval_steps=1000

 Output files and artifacts¶

 The output files and artifacts include a model directory (

 model_dir) that contains all the results and artifacts of the latest run, including:

 Compile directory (

 Tensorboard event files